jstrieb/github-stats/README.md

    newly-created repository and go to the "Secrets" page (bottom left).
 4. Create a new secret with the name `ACCESS_TOKEN` and paste the copied personal access token as the value.
+   - If personal access token is not generated, then go to [tokens](https://github.com/settings/tokens) and click on Generate new token to generate a new token and use it
-5. It is possible to change the type of statistics reported by adding other repository secrets.
+6. It is possible to change the type of statistics reported by adding other repository secrets.
    - To ignore certain repos, add them (in owner/name format e.g., `jstrieb/github-stats`) separated by commas to a new secret—created as